A close up of groom and bride holding hands with champagne on their wedding day

 3. CREATE A WEDDING WEBSITE

 Create a wedding website with information, venue details, and RSVP options to make planning easy for your guests.
-Also, remember to introduce your wedding gift list on your website; we can create a unique URL for your registry for you to share once it’s ready.
-You can direct people to your wedding website on your invitation, whether it's physical or digital.
+Also, remember to introduce your wedding gift list on your website; you can do this by adding the unique URL for your registry.
+You can also direct people to your wedding website on your invitation, whether it's physical or digital.

 8 months to go — 2 key tasks